d-Harish-Chandra series

 Chevie.dSeries.ennola β€” Function

-The SPerm e is not uniquely determined by the degrees since two of them may be equal, but is uniquely determined by some additional axioms that we do not recall here (they include a description of the Ennola-permutation in terms of the fusion algebras attached to each Lusztig family).
+The SPerm e is not uniquely determined by the degrees since two degrees may be equal, but is uniquely determined by some additional axioms that we do not recall here (they include a description of the Ennola-permutation in terms of the Z-based rings attached to each Lusztig family).

-If a second argument z1 is given, it should be a power of z and the corresponding power of e is returned.
+If a second argument z is given, it should be a power of the default z and the corresponding power of e is returned.

 julia> ennola(rootdatum("3D4"))